Fl0k3n/fractal-image-compression/README.md

 MSE, mean square error, is the value of the square error divided by the number of pixels.

 PNSR, Peak Noise to Signal Ratio, is measured as 10 * log<sub>10</sub>(MAX_PIXEL_VALUE / MSE).

+As can be seen from the table above, the current jpeg compression algorithm is by far the fastest.
+The HV algorithm could compete with it in terms of quality of the compression, but the algorithm is far too slow to be a serious contender.
+From all implemented algorithms, the Quadtree compression looks like the most optimal choice.